haward79/Gomoku_onePlayer/readme.md

 # What's this?
 This is a one player gomoku game.
+(Another player is computer.)

 # Requirements
 These software should be installed before the system deployment.